 In addition to the above, injuries sustained by victims of reckless driving accidents may result in incurable pain and lifelong disability, which can completely prevent a return to work and result in a lifelong loss of income.

 Were You the Victim of a Reckless Driver in Texas?

 There’s no good reason to drive recklessly, and Texas law reflects that.
 The reality is that if you were injured in an accident caused by someone else’s reckless driving, you can do something about it.
 An attorney experienced in reckless driving incidents can represent your interests and get you the compensation you deserve.

-Johnson Garcia LLP has the experience needed to hold reckless drivers responsible in court.
+Johnson Garcia LLP Houston car accident attorneys have the experience needed to hold reckless drivers responsible in court.
 We’ve helped clients recover millions of dollars for their ongoing care, lost wages, and medical care needs due to reckless drivers, and we can help you too.
 We offer a free consultation to all new clients so that they can get the information they need to make an informed decision about their next steps.
 Claim yours today by calling us at (832) 844-6700.